sw360/clipython/Readme.md

 # CLI for Python

-Python library to read Component License Information (CLI) files
+Python library to read Component License Information (CLI) files.

 This is still **WORK-IN-PROGRESS.**